SpicyCitrus/Project-Nimbus/README.md

 # For people using the website:
 The github is https://github.com/SpicyCitrus/Project-Nimbus
 ### BIG ANNOUCMENT!
 - Project-Nimbus 1.7 releases in 2 days!
-The update will include the following:
+The update will include the following: a
 > - ~rekit build
 > - ~rekit totems
 > - More ~rekit commands comming